Italy Rolls Out Most Stringent Epidemic Measures Outside of China

 Inside grocery stores, rows upon rows of shelves sit empty.
 Outside, shoppers wearing masks and scarves over their faces pushing large empty carts still queue up, ready to buy what is left.
 Many are reacting to or anticipating lockdowns in communities that had, until days ago, seemed to be spared from the new coronavirus epidemic.

-What would be a familiar scene in China amid the worsening Covid-19 epidemic is instead taking place some 8,000 kilometers away in Italy, which has been hit harder by Covid-19 than any other European country.
-Since Friday, the country went from confirming less than a handful of cases to locking down cities to contain the virus.
+What would be a familiar scene in China is instead taking place some 8,000 kilometers away in Italy, which has been hit harder by Covid-19 than any other European country.
+Since Friday, Italy has gone went from confirming less than a handful of cases to locking down cities to contain the virus.
 As of Monday, local media reported more than 150 infections and three deaths.

 On Sunday, the Italian government announced some of the most stringent emergency measures yet taken outside the Chinese mainland, giving municipalities and other jurisdictions in the Lombardy and Veneto regions of northern Italy, including Venice and Milan, a broad mandate to control the spread of the virus.